 Each summer, more than 100 first-year Suffolk Law students work alongside judges in courthouses all over New England through Suffolk Law's First-Year Summer Internship Program (FYSIP).

 Applications for first-year day and second-year evening students are available in January; the application deadline is in late January.
-Students can look for details on Symplicity or contact Margaret Talmers, associate director for judicial clerkships and internships.
+Students can look for details on Symplicity or contact Sarah Solomon, associate director for judicial and private practice advising.

 One of the driving forces behind the success of the program is the eagerness of area judges to be involved.
 It helps that Suffolk Law has so many graduates who are active judges—140 in Massachusetts and more than 220 total across the country, as of 2013.